 2. Pedigree Complete Nutrition Roasted Chicken Kibble

-- 36 vitamins and minerals: Supports health and vitality every day
+- 36 vitamins and minerals for overall vitality

 - Affordable option